recvfrom/clamav-faq/mirrors/MirrorHowto.md

 ## Who is responsible for the virus database

-The virusdb team, aka [Sourcefire VRT](http://www.clamav.net/about.html#credits) take care of reviewing virus signatures, checking for new viruses in the wild and committing changes to the virus database file.
+The virusdb team, aka [Talos](http://www.clamav.net/about.html#credits) take care of reviewing virus signatures, checking for new viruses in the wild and committing changes to the virus database file.

 The updates are released quite often (usually a few times per day).
 If you want to be notified whenever the virus database is updated subscribe to [clamav-virusdb at lists.clamav.net](http://lists.clamav.net/mailman/listinfo/clamav-virusdb).